 Materials that will be picked up

-The types of materials that can regularly picked up from a lab are the container types listed in EHSA: Solid radioactive waste must be placed in a yellow bag and then sealed in a cardboard box, liquid aqueous/organic (separate) waste put into Carboys, LSC Vials stored in cardboard trays or in bags, radioactive animal carcasses, lead storage pigs in a box, stock vials, sharps containers, and sealed sources.
+The types of materials that can regularly picked up from a lab are listed as container types in EHSA: Solid radioactive waste must be placed in a yellow bag and then sealed in a cardboard box, liquid aqueous or organic waste put into separate Carboys, LSC Vials stored in cardboard trays or in bags, radioactive animal carcasses, lead storage pigs in a box, stock vials, sharps containers, and sealed sources.

 Looking for a radioactive waste pickup?